augustinefosumanu/Cybersecurity-Projects/Projects/LinuxHardening&AutomationProject.md

-# Linux Hardening and Automation Project
+# Linux Hardening & Automation

 <h2>Overview</h2>
 This extensive project focused on auditing and hardening a Linux server for The Baker Street Corporation (BSC) - a fictional organization - to protect confidential data from security breaches.
 Over multiple phases, I implemented system security enhancements, enforced access controls, and automated security tasks.